-In the southern region of Asia, India is a democratic nation.
+India is a diverse nation and lies in southern Asia also known as the Indian subcontinent.
 The word “diverse” sums up this place in one word.
 More than 1.4 billion people live in this country, who communicate in more than 720 languages and follow around 10 distinct religions, despite geographical and climatic variances, industrialization, and enduring values.

 Indeed, such simultaneous life is triumphant!
 Indians’ way of life, including the clothes they wear, the languages they speak, the holidays they observe, the various forms of entertainment they enjoy, and most especially their cuisine, does a fantastic job of illustrating this contrast.